 The two saving graces of this site are, the riverside frontage, which is extensive, and the fast growing vegetation which manages to hide much of the architectual blandness behind grassy banks and thick foliage.

-The road that used to run across the site was called Trafalgar Street, This street no longer exists, a new road has built along its most northerly route, this road is called the Council of Europe Boulevard and leads to the Princess of Wales bridge.
+The road that used to run across the site was called Trafalgar Street, a new road now runs along its most northerly section, this road is called the Council of Europe Boulevard and leads to the Princess of Wales Bridge.
 I’m guessing brexiteers may lobby to restore the name Trafalgar in a year or two.

 During the election campaign of 1997 Margaret Thatcher returned to the site with John Major.
 They unveiled a plaque and planted a tree at Dunedin House, the TDC building, before Baroness Thatcher and Mr Major headed for lunch at Marton Country Club.
 Dunedin house is mostly unoccupied, I could not find the plaque.